A Delta passenger who jumped out of a moving plane with a dog was allegedly about to lose control - Local News 8

 Murdock asked to switch rows with Johnson, he said, so they could have the last aisle of the plane to accommodate their dog.

-The plane was mostly full except for middle seats left open per Delta’s Covid-19 policy.
+The plane was mostly full except for middle seats left open in line with Delta’s Covid-19 policy.
 Minutes later, however, the couple moved again several rows forward, Johnson said.

 “I do actually remember thinking, ‘Well, you guys just asked me to swap rows with you because you wanted to be in the back, and now all of a sudden you decided you want to be forward,’ ” he said.